Queuni/Arena-Shooter/README.md

 - Bump the version and tag the release in the repo

 - Improve error message when the required env var is not set

+- Implement basic rate limiting to avoid overwhelming the downstream service